Coaching Tips for HR Professionals

 The agreement the HR professional develops with each manager can be different.
 The coaching role must be agreed upon to work.

-Most importantly, the HR specialist pushes the window with each manager to assist her to grow professionally to promote the success of the organization and of the individual.
+Most importantly, the HR specialist pushes the window with each manager to assist them to grow professionally to promote the success of the organization and of the individual.

 Christine Zelazek, SPHR, Director of HR at the Mennonite Home of Albany, Oregon, offers her key strategy for the HR coach: "Set the situation up so the person asks for help, rather than me forcing the help upon her."